helloarun0110/Academic-Projects/PacMan/README.md

-##   Use Case Diagram of the PacMan Game Project
+##   Class Diagram of the PacMan Game Project

----
-config:
-  theme: neo
-  layout: elk
-  look: neo
----

 ```mermaid
 classDiagram